maxbronnikov10/maxbronnikov10/README.md

 I am a backend developer and my activity consists of writing code for software.

-I'm a specialist in the world of web development, able to implement both client and server side applications.

-I am currently working at MCN Telecom on Backend/Team Lead Node.js position, also ready for a fruitful cooperation together.
+Currently working at MCN Telecom on Backend/Team Lead Node.js position, also ready for a fruitful cooperation together.

 📧 How to reach me:
 - <a href="https://t.me/yungpiggy" target="blank">Telegram</a>